 Ensuring our employees act in a lawful fashion guided by integrity also means protecting human rights.
-HHLA only has sites in Europe and more than 95 % of HHLA’s suppliers are based in the European Union, where human rights are a prime concern and enshrined in both local and European laws.
+Almost all of HHLA’s locations are in Europe and more than 95 % of HHLA’s suppliers are based in the European Union, where human rights are a prime concern and enshrined in both local and European laws.
 Furthermore, the principles of the UN Global Compact are reflected in the Code of Conduct and HHLA’s comprehensive guidelines, such as its health and safety guidelines.
 As an overarching set of rules, the Code of Conduct includes the following principles:

-- protecting the environment and sustainable business practices, promoting environmental awareness and accelerating the development and acceptance of environmentally friendly technologies through the HHLA sustainability initiative.
-Sustainability Strategy
+- protecting the environment and sustainable business practices, promoting environmental awareness and accelerating the development and acceptance of environmentally friendly technologies through HHLA's sustainability strategy.
+Strategy and management